flaviokicis/SimpleUFC/README.md

 # SimpleUFC
 Just my simple ufc project.
-Made in a day.
+Made in a couple of minutes.

 /fight [player] - Challenge a player.
 If you have been challenged, just type /fight [whoChallengedYou] to accept the match.
 /fightqueue - Enters the queue.
 You may fight with someone totally random.